Aviation - Flight Management

 Flying has been a dream of yours for years.
 Why not make a career of it?

-You can, with Confederation College’s Aviation - Flight Management consecutive 21-month advanced diploma program.
+You can, with Confederation College’s Aviation - Flight Management advanced diploma program.
 Your private pilot flight training begins the first week of the first semester right from our hangar at the Thunder Bay International Airport.
 You’ll also receive training on some of the most advanced simulators available, learning to react to many situations in different weather scenarios.

 From your first flight through to your graduation, we give you all the skills you need to land your first aviation job.
 Our veteran flight instructors at Confederation College’s state-of-the-art Aviation Centre of Excellence (ACE) will give you a solid foundation for a long and successful career.